Dramatic, theatrical and unique

 Company of Dreams grew out of a longstanding desire by Charlotte Desorgher to overcome negative perceptions of the middle eastern dance commonly known as belly dance and show the world the beauty and artistry of the artform.
-She firmly believed that, to do this, she needed to create something more theatrical than the traditional form of the dance, with a broader range of movements and the ability to do romantic and dramatic partnering between male and female dancers.
+She firmly believed that, to do this, she needed to create something more theatrical than the traditional form of the dance (see below) with a broader range of movements and the ability to do romantic and dramatic partnering between male and female dancers.
 Charlotte also wanted to tell stories through dance, to take audiences on an emotional journey, to lift their hearts and to leave them with strong, long lasting visual images.

 In 2013 she invited some of the very best belly dancers in the UK, all of whom had training in other styles, to join her in creating a new form of the dance.
 Together they went on to form Company of Dreams.

 Charlotte and the team discovered that the intricate isolations and fluid movements of the dance blended very successfully with contemporary and jazz in particular and certain Latin American styles also worked well and were particularly valuable for partnering work.
 Our male/female partnering work, including lifts and romantic duets is one of the things which makes Company of Dreams unique in its sector.